Rodrigo-Sena/firstProject/README.md

 # firstProject Baby Bottle Game
-*Quidditch Practice* is a game built in HTML, CSS, canvas and JavaScript.
+It is a game built in HTML, CSS, canvas and JavaScript.

 > Click [HERE](https://rodrigo-sena.github.io/firstProject/) to play!